Make your first Truework Direct order

 36});

-Call the API endpoint created earlier from your frontend and use the returned token to instantiate the Credentials flow.
+Finally, from the front end UI (e.g. button) call the API endpoint you created on your backend and use the returned token to instantiate the Truework Direct flow.

 1<body>